Fabulous Peranakan (Nonya) dinner in Singapore

 Signature Olive Rice

-We ordered second most ordered dish, Penang Rendang
+We ordered the second most ordered dish, Penang Rendang

 I was told this Rendang is made with shiitake mushroom.